ludvigak/FINUFFT.jl/README.md

 `const libfinufft = "YOURFINUFFT/lib/libfinufft.so"`.
 Restart Julia, and `pkg> test FINUFFT` to check it worked.
-You should notice that `julia> include("examples/time2d1.jl")` runs faster than before.
-Proceed by `using FINUFFT` as usual.
+You should notice that `julia> include("examples/time2d1.jl")` runs faster than before (in our Ryzen laptop test, around twice as fast).
+Now proceed by `using FINUFFT` as usual.
 You may do `pkg> free FINUFFT` and restart to return to the registered package with generic binaries.
 Here's [general info about packages](https://pkgdocs.julialang.org/v1/managing-packages).